 Students interested in working with a faculty member should read the Opportunities page on the department website.
-In January the department will send out a list of which faculty members are looking for research assistants.
-The list will also be posted on the departmental wiki space, Econ Info for Students.
+In January the list of researchers looking for assistants will be posted on the wiki page, Econ Info for Students.
 There is no November registration for these research positions.
 See the Registration Information page for more details.